IDEA Fellows Program

 - Fellows will serve for two years.
 Course development compensation occurs in year one only.
 Training and limited grant funding opportunities will continue during year two, and Fellows are encouraged to seek external funding to advance their efforts further.

-- The fifth cohort of IDEA Fellows will be named by early March 2021 and should be prepared to attend training in late May 2022 or the next scheduled training.
+The sixth cohort of IDEA Fellows will be named by early March 2022 and should be prepared to attend training in late May 2022 or the next scheduled training.